LaGrand case

 The LaGrand case was a legal action heard before the International Court of Justice (ICJ) which concerned the Vienna Convention on Consular Relations.
 In the case, the ICJ ruled that its own temporary court orders were legally binding and that the rights contained in the convention could not be denied by the application of domestic legal procedures.

+On January 7, 1982, brothers Karl-Heinz LaGrand (1963–1999) and Walter Bernhard LaGrand (1962–1999) bungled an armed bank robbery in Marana, Arizona, killing 63-year-old Kenneth Hartsock by stabbing him 24 times with a letter opener, and severely injuring 20-year-old Dawn Lopez by stabbing her multiple times.
+Lopez later said she heard one of the brothers twice say, "Just make sure he's dead."
+They were subsequently charged and convicted of murder and sentenced to death.
+The LaGrands also had prior convictions for robbery and burglary, which were used against them during the sentencing phase of their trials.

 Background

-On January 7, 1982, brothers Karl-Heinz LaGrand (1963–1999) and Walter Bernhard LaGrand (1962–1999) bungled an armed bank robbery in Marana, Arizona, United States, killing 63-year-old Kenneth Hartsock by stabbing him 24 times with a letter opener, and severely injuring 20-year-old Dawn Lopez by stabbing her multiple times.
+On January 7, 1982, brothers Karl-Heinz LaGrand (1963–1999) and Walter Bernhard LaGrand (1962–1999) bungled an armed bank robbery in Marana, Arizona, killing 63-year-old Kenneth Hartsock by stabbing him 24 times with a letter opener, and severely injuring 20-year-old Dawn Lopez by stabbing her multiple times.
 Lopez later said she heard one of the brothers twice say, "Just make sure he's dead."
 They were subsequently charged and convicted of murder and sentenced to death.
 The LaGrands also had prior convictions for robbery and burglary, which were used against them during the sentencing phase of their trials.

-The LaGrands were German nationals, having been born from a German mother in Germany.
+The LaGrands were German nationals, having been born in Germany to a German mother.
 While they had both lived in the United States since they were four and five, respectively, neither had obtained U.S. citizenship.
 As foreigners, the LaGrands should have been informed of their right to consular assistance, under the Vienna Convention, from their state of nationality, Germany.
 However, the Arizona authorities failed to do this.
 The brothers later contacted Consul William Behrens, head of the German Consulate in Phoenix, on their own accord, having learned of their right to consular assistance.
 They appealed their sentences and convictions on the grounds that they were not informed of their right to consular assistance, and that with consular assistance they might have been able to mount a better defense.
-The federal courts rejected their argument on grounds of procedural default, which provides that issues cannot be raised in federal court appeals unless they have first been raised in state courts.
+The federal courts rejected their argument on grounds of procedural default, which provides that issues cannot be raised in federal court appeals unless they had first been raised in state courts.

 Diplomatic efforts, including pleas by German Ambassador Jürgen Chrobog and German Member of Parliament Claudia Roth, and the recommendation of Arizona's clemency board, failed to sway Arizona Governor Jane Dee Hull, who insisted that the executions be carried out.
-Karl LaGrand was subsequently executed by the state of Arizona on February 24, 1999, by lethal injection.
-Walter LaGrand was executed March 3, 1999, by lethal gas (upon his request), and currently remains the last person executed by that method in the United States.
+Karl LaGrand was executed on February 24, 1999, by lethal injection.
+Walter LaGrand was executed March 3, 1999, by lethal gas (upon his request).